HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

 cat: generative-ai
 order: 906
 is_new: t
-meta_title: Create a ranked dataset for LLMs with Label Studio
+meta_title: Create a Ranked Dataset for LLMs with Label Studio
 meta_description: Create a ranked dataset for LLMs with Label Studio for your machine learning and data science projects.
 ---

-The template provides the worklow to rank the quality of the LLMs responses.
+The template provides you with a worklow to rank the quality of a large language model (LLM) responses.
-It gives the ability to compare the quality of the responses from different models, rank the dynamic set of items with handy drag-and-drop interface.
+Usign this template will give you the ability to compare the quality of the responses from different LLMs,and rank the dynamic set of items with a handy drag-and-drop interface.

-Various use cases are possible:
+This enables the following use cases:

 1. Categorize the LLM responses by different types: relevant, irrelevant, biased, offensive, etc.
 2. Compare and rank the quality of the responses from different models.